pbour/batch_hint/README.md

 ## Essentials

 ### Inputs
-All real and synthetic datasets used in the paper are available on https://drive.google.com/drive/folders/1RY1v6Au7k_IFKNr6UE8y4djVfkvpO4Vb?usp=sharing.

 Download ```real.tar.gz``` and ```synthetic.tar.gz``` archives and extract them inside the ```inputs``` directory.
 A ```real``` and ```synthetic``` sub-directory will be automatically created to include each dataset.

+- Real datasets are available on https://drive.google.com/file/d/1MRe19YCCY99bc8F6YC-U9bjpU5s_h4d7/view?usp=share_link

 ### Queries
 Directory ```queries``` includes all queries used in the experiments for both real and synthetic datasets.